forestgrape/coronavirus/index.md

 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 - 13.2.
 How Coronaviruses overcome Immune System obstacles moved to separate page [Immune Evasion](./immune_evasion.md).
-References and a more detailed description in work.
+[References and a more detailed description in work.].
+Clarifications how [coronaviruses get activated](./coronavirus.md#virion-activation) on the [coronavirus page](./coronavirus.md).
 - 11.2.
 Corrected mistakes (T Cell Training) and added/completed section how SARS-2 overcomes antibodies on the [Immune System page](./immune_system.md).
 - 11.2.
 Formulations and clarifications across the page.
 - 11.2.
 Movement benefits to overcome Covid moved to own page [Movement](./movement.md).
 Extension and citations coming the next days.